markuspetermann/erpnext-podman/README.md

 ## Notes

-* There are no auto-updates enabled/implemented.
+* Automatic updates are not configured.
 The MariaDB and Valkey images need to be pulled manually.
 The ERPNext image needs to be rebuilt manually using `build.sh`
 * After re-running `build.sh`, the new image will be used after the next restart of `erpnext-pod.service`
 * `bench.sh` is a convenience wrapper for `bench` inside the backend container
 * `systemctl.sh` is a convenience wrapper for `systemctl --user` that sets the required environment variables

-## ToDo
+## TODO

 * Add Apache 2 reverse proxy example config with TLS?
 * Add auto-update?